 My current actives stash

 - Dr. Wu Intensive Renewal Serum with 18% Mandelic Acid – Mandelic acid is an AHA, and one of the most gentle ones at that, which is why it’s at 18%.
-Anyways, I love this shit.
+Anyways, I adore this.
 It doesn’t sting at all, it has a thin watery texture that’s easy to spread and absorbs to a matte finish, and it just works (source).
 So you can imagine how heartbroken I was when I dropped the bottle on my bathroom floor after taking this photo, shattering it to pieces.
 Of course I ended up restocking this the next chance I got.

 - Papa Recipe White Flower 8% Clear Up Gel – This was my first AHA and it contains 8% combination of glycolic acid + lactic acid, two of the most common forms of AHA.
 In terms of strength (and potential irritation), it would be glycolic > lactic > mandelic acid.
 So even though this is only 8%, I definitely felt a slight sting at first.
 Plus it has a tacky gel texture that leaves a sticky finish, so I only use this…once a month?

 - Paula’s Choice Skin Perfecting 2% BHA Liquid – My one and only BHA active, which contains 2% salicylic acid.
 It has a watery texture but dries down to a slightly tacky and oily finish.
 Not a fan of the finish and it definitely made my nose flake.
 Won’t repurchase.

 - Curology prescription with 0.012% Tretinoin – I reviewed this in detail a month ago, but since starting Curology I’ve pretty much stopped using my other actives to prevent over exfoliation.
 Tretinoin, once absorbed by the skin, is then converted to all-trans retinoic acid, which then goes to work on your skin to do all sorts of good stuff, including shedding dead skin cells (source).